 Shanah Tovah!
 (Or in Hebrew: Happy New Year!)
-The wonderful Jewish new year of Rosh Hashanah is upon us again, from Friday until Sunday.
+The wonderful Jewish new year of Rosh Hashanah is upon us again.
 In the tradition, it’s an opportunity to both reflect on your actions during the year gone by and resolve to improve for the upcoming one.

 Well, we resolve to eat well this coming year, starting with some classic Rosh Hashanah flavors and foods.
 (Our pals at The Spruce Eats did a great deep dive, so go there to nerd out further on the details of traditional holiday foods.)
 Dine gloriously this week and throughout the whole year, friends!